 Warrant are an American Hair Metal

 band originally from Los Angeles.
-Formed in 1984, it took three or four years for the classic line-up featuring Jani Lane (lead vocals, main songwriter), Joey Allen (lead guitar), Erik Turner (rhythm guitar), Michael Nelson (bass guitar) and Steven Sweet (drums) to stabilise.
+Formed in 1984, it took three or four years for the classic line-up featuring Jani Lane (lead vocals, main songwriter), Joey Allen (lead guitar), Erik Turner (rhythm guitar), Jerry Dixon (bass guitar) and Steven Sweet (drums) to stabilise.

 Establishing themselves as the number three band in the Hollywood rock scene behind Guns N' Roses

 , the band had their breakout hits with the multi-platinum album Dirty Rotten Filthy Stinking Rich